mjastad/calm_workshop/lab8/calm_workshop_lab8_marketplace.rst

 |image12|

-Part 4: Edit + Debug + Launch Cloned Blueprint
+Part 4: Edit Project Workspace
 **********************************************

-Navigate the Blueprint workspace by clicking the (|image8|) icon located on the left tool ribbon.
+Before a Bluerpint can be launched from the MArketplace the Navigate the Blueprint workspace by clicking the (|image8|) icon located on the left tool ribbon.
 This will open the Blueprint Workspace.

 |image9|